ClaudiaRaffaelli/COVID-19-analysis/README.md

 The Jupyter Notebook has the aim of extracting some informations from the data of the two datasets, making a nice visualization of the results obtained.

-Useful links to the Jupyter Notebook:
+Useful links to the Jupyter Notebooks:
 - [Covid-19 Pandas Analysis](https://nbviewer.jupyter.org/github/ClaudiaRaffaelli/COVID-19-analysis/blob/master/covid-19_pandas_analysis.ipynb)
 - [Graph Manager presentation](https://nbviewer.jupyter.org/github/ClaudiaRaffaelli/COVID-19-analysis/blob/master/Graph_manager_presentation.ipynb)